MarcoAZ/MSF-Orb-Simulator/README.md

 - Continuous opening until achieving requested result
 - Add Red Star orb with no boosts
 - ~~Clear history option~~
+- Add number of times a character was awarded?

 ## Will Never Add
 - Specialty orbs